imsbg/Ganita-Bingya-App/README.md

 - **Interactive Learning:** Get instant feedback on your answers and track your progress.
 - **Modern Tech:** Built with 100% Kotlin and Jetpack Compose for a smooth experience.
 - **Offline First:** Practice anywhere, anytime without needing an internet connection.
+- **Completely Ad-Free:** This app will always remain ad-free.
+We promise that we will not show any ads or send unnecessary notifications.
+Only two reminders for practice will be sent daily, one in the morning and one in the evening.

 ## 🛠️ Tech Stack